Psalm 141:3 Set a guard over my mouth, O LORD; keep watch over the door of my lips.

 Haven’t we all heard spouses, siblings or friends make cutting comments to each other while laughing?
 One might be annoyed or offended by something a loved one did or said and this is a way of getting back.
 How often have we seen someone wince at the pain from a biting bit of humor?

-Donna and I are so grateful for the teaching we had nearly 50 years ago that led us to recognize negative humor for its destructive nature.
+Donna and I are so grateful for the teaching we had 50 years ago that led us to recognize negative humor for its destructive nature.
 Far too often it wounds – and the wound festers, leading to other destructive comments and interactions.
 Fortunately, we made a decision before we were married to never allow negative humor or sarcasm (a very close cousin) into our family, our relationships or our home.

 It is simply too easy to hurt one another.
 While trying to be funny, we can unintentionally hurt those dear to us.
 We can develop a blind spot, not even recognizing when we do it or the damage it does.
 The Lord wants our speech to be wholesome and affirming.
 Humor is important and it’s wonderful to laugh with one another.
 We simply need to be wise and discerning to avoid the negative.